Children's Whirligig Toy Inspires a Low-Cost Laboratory Test

 This isn't the first time that Prakash has invented a low-cost tool for use in resource-poor areas.
 A few years ago, his group also invented a $1 paper microscope called the Foldscope.

 The paperfuge is inexpensive, costing just 20 cents apiece to make.
 They can be made by hand or by machine, and the spinning disc can be made of paper or plastic.
-Using a desktop 3D printer, the study authors printed over 100 paperfuges in one day.
+Using a desktop 3-D printer, the study authors printed over 100 paperfuges in one day.
 That means if the paperfuge catches on, it could be relatively easy to make and distribute to resource-poor areas.

 Now that Prakash's group has shown that it's effective in identifying malaria, they are working on developing different variations of the paperfuge that could help diagnose other diseases.